Trausnitz Castle: Tower Terrace (Söller)

 The "Loggia", already called so since 1493, was finished in the 16th century.
 The Tower Terrace sports a great view of the city through the round arcs.
 On the east side there is a stair tower.
 The wooden ceiling with shaped rosettes is descended from the time of Wilhelm V. There is a stone walled music platform on the south side of the room.
 The "Söller" is today used for many different functions, and it holds a maximum of 99 people.

 White Hall

 The White Hall is on the first floor of the Dürnitz tract and is directly above the Knights' Hall.
-The White Hall has probably existed since the 15th century and was probably planned as a big ballroom.
+The White Hall has probably existed since the 15th century and was most likely planned as a big ballroom.
 It appears that the hall was never finished, because there are no traces of paintings as usual for the castle at this time.

-The about 240 m2 tall room, which is two floors large, is today used for banquets, greetings, concerts and lectures.
+The approximately 240 m2 tall room, which is two floors large, is used today for banquets, greetings, concerts and lectures.